TravisWheelerLab/AvxWindowFmIndex/README.md

 };
 ```

 * version number represents the version of .awfmi file to create.
-At the moment, there is only one version, so a versionNumber of 1 should always be given.
-If an unsupported version number is given, an error message will be generated, and a valid default version number will be used instead.
+This field is automatically assigned when the index is generated, so this should be ignored by the end-user, except for checking the version of an existing index.
+A version number of 1 represents an index from a single sequence (generated with awFmCreateIndex()), while 2 represents an index comprised of multiple sequences, taken from a fasta file (generated with awFmCreateIndexFromFasta).
+Version 2 indices also support a few helper functions to match a position in the index to a specific sequence from the input fasta, and the position into that sequence.
 * suffixArrayCompressionRatio represents how much to compress the suffix array to reduce the size of the .awfmi file on drive.
 As an example, a value of 8 will tell AwFmIndex to build a suffix array where 1/8th of the suffix array is sampled, and on average, each hit will take 8 additional backtrace operations to find the actual database sequence position.
 As the suffix array is never kept in memory queries, it will have no affect on memory usage during index searches.
 * kmerLengthInSeedTable represents how long of kmers to memoize in a lookup table to speed up queries.
 Higher values will speed up searches, but will take exponentially more memory.
 A value of 12 (268MB lookup table) is recommended for nucleotide indices, and a value of 5 (51MB) is recommended for protein indices. increasing this value by one will result in 4x table size for nucleotide indices, and a 20x table size for protein indices.
 * alphabetType allows the user to set the type of index to make.
 Options are AwFmAlphabetNucleotide and AwFmAlphabetAmino